dvsa/mot-automated-testsuite/docs/step-definitions.md

 * I enter an odometer reading in miles of ```{..key..}``` plus ```..amount..```
 * I enter an odometer reading in kilometres of ```..amount..```
 * I enter odometer not present
-* I click the "Aborted by VE" radio button
-* I click the "Inspection may be dangerous or cause damage" radio button
 * The MOT status is ```"..Pass or Fail.."```
 * I start an MOT test for ```{..reg key..}```, ```{..vin key..}```
 * I start an MOT retest for ```{..reg key..}```, ```{..vin key..}```